1. How long is a fellowship?

 2. Where will I be working?

-The fellowship work sites are at the Ohio University Heritage College of Osteopathic Medicine in Athens, Ohio. www.oucom.ohiou.edu.
+The fellowship work sites are at the Ohio University Heritage College of Osteopathic Medicine in Athens, Ohio, along with partnering hospitals in Athens, Ohio and Parkersburgh, WV.

 3. Who is eligible for the fellowship?

-Fellows must be graduates of an AOA-/ACGME-approved residency in Family Medicine, Internal Medicine or Pediatrics; BE board-certified/eligible in their primary specialty; must have Ohio licensure; and DEA licensure.
+Fellows must be graduates of an AOA-/ACGME-approved residency in Family Medicine or Internal Medicine; BE board-certified/eligible in their primary specialty; must have Ohio licensure; and DEA licensure.
 D.O. and M.D. graduates are eligible.

 4. How do I apply?